cloudflare/cloudflare-docs/content/cloudflare-one/_partials/gateway/_block-applications.md

 | Application | in       | `ChatGPT`, `Bard` | Block  |

 {{<Aside type="note">}}
-After 7 days, view your [shadow IT analytics](/cloudflare-one/insights/analytics/access/) and block additional applications based on what your users are accessing.
+After seven days, view your [shadow IT analytics](/cloudflare-one/insights/analytics/access/) and block additional applications based on what your users are accessing.
 {{</Aside>}}